St. Nedela Macedonian Orthodox Church, Ajax, Ontario

 St. Nedela (Macedonian: Света Недела), also known as St. Sunday (Nedela), is a Macedonian Orthodox Church located in Ajax, Ontario, Canada.

 Background

 In 1993, a group of Macedonian Canadians from the Durham Region got together and decided to establish a church for the religious needs of the Macedonians in Ajax and the surrounding areas.
 After many meetings, ideas, fund raising and discussions the group found a location at Bayly St and Westney Rd in Ajax.
 A lot of 2+1/2 acre was purchased for a price of $450,000 CAD.

-Years later a new church was built and blessed by Archbishop Stephen, Archbishop of Ohrid and Macedonia.
+On May 18, 2000, the activities surrounding the construction of the new church were agreed upon.
+On October 10, 2000, the foundation stone was laid on the occasion of the 2000th anniversary of Christianity.
+This ceremony was attended by about 1000 people from Canada and the United States, and a liturgy was performed by Archbishop Stephen, Archbishop of Ohrid and Macedonia.

+The church was consecrated on September 8, 2002.

 As of 2020, the church managed a Macedonian community center, a banquet hall accommodating up to 250 guests, a woman's auxiliary, Sunday school and a folklore dancing group.